Hope (English group)

-Hope were an English girl group consisting of Charlie Mole, Emily Biggs, Raquelle Gracie, Leah Lauder, and Phoebe Brown, who found fame on the fourth series of The X Factor, originally a six-piece before prior to the live shows, Sisi Jghalef was forced to step down after it was discovered that she had an outstanding criminal conviction.
+Hope were an English girl group consisting of Charlie Mole, Emily Biggs, Raquelle Gracie, Leah Lauder, and Phoebe Brown, who found fame on the fourth series of The X Factor been the eighth contestant eliminated, originally a six-piece before prior to the live shows, Sisi Jghalef was forced to step down after it was discovered that she had an outstanding criminal conviction.

 The X Factor

 The members of Hope auditioned originally as soloists but did not make it past bootcamp.
 However, judge Louis Walsh suggested that they re-audition, with the group originally containing member Sisi Jghalef.
 After reaching the judges' homes stage and being told that they had made it through to the top twelve, it emerged that Jghalef had an outstanding criminal conviction.
 This went against the rules of the competition and the show's producers asked her to leave the group.
 On 3, 17 and 24 November, they were in the bottom two but were saved by the judges on the first two occasions, and by the public vote on the other (due to the result going to deadlock).
 Hope were eliminated in the quarter-final by public vote.